EpocDotFr/kanboard-wunderlist/README.md

   * Public lists are imported as public projects (same for private ones)
   * Starred tasks will have a color of red, otherwise yellow
   * Notes are imported as task description
-  * Tasks are created in the default column of each projects
+  * Tasks are created in the default column / swimlane of each projects

 All the other data supported by Kanboard is imported with no problems.